Psilocybin and Depression; Psychedelics Can Reset Brain Function

 LSD for Depression

-One subject said that the experience gave her a shift in values, to make time for things that were more important in life, like her family.
-Another subject with end-of-life anxiety, found that after her LSD experience she found humor in her illness and looked at herself as part of a larger cosmic entity rather than an individual.
+One subject said the experience caused a marked shift in her values to make time for things that were more important in life, like family.
+Another subject with end-of-life anxiety found that after her LSD experience she found humor in her illness and looked at herself as part of a larger cosmic entity rather than an individual.
 Meanwhile, all subjects reported no lasting adverse side effects after the experience.

 Ketamine Depression Treatment

-Though ketamine for treating depression is considered use as an off-label drug, one that is used for a purpose other than what it is labeled for, it has shown unprecedented results.
+Though ketamine for treating depression is considered an off-label drug, one that is used for a purpose other than what it is labeled for, it has shown unprecedented results.
 Typically used as an anesthetic, in large doses ketamine is a highly psychoactive hallucinogen, and also an antidepressant.

-People who are suicidal and have not had success with typical antidepressants, have seen drastic changes within a few hours of a ketamine treatment.
+People who are suicidal and have not had success with typical antidepressants have seen drastic changes within a few hours of ketamine treatment.
 Researchers believe that ketamine acts on glutamate, rather than serotonin and dopamine, the chemicals most antidepressants focus on.
 This particular channel can cause drastic changes and overnight transformation in attitudes of people suffering from severe depression.

 While these drugs have amazing potential to help solve mental issues that plague large percentages of society, there needs to be a shift in drug policy to allow them to be rescheduled.
-All of these drugs are Schedule 1, classified as having no medical value, but clearly there is plenty of evidence to the contrary.
+Almost all of these drugs are Schedule 1, classified as having no medical value, but clearly, there is plenty of evidence to the contrary.